Natural Ways To Deflate A Bloated Belly

 Here are 6 ways to overcome a bloated belly

 This is a common cause of bloating.
 Constipation is usually caused by a diet that is lacking water or fiber, or both.
 Grains are a good source of fibre but not everyone eats a lot of grains; either because they have an intolerance to gluten or wheat, or because they are following a low carbohydrate diet in order to lose weight.

-Luckily vegetables, fruit, nuts, seeds and legumes are all an excellent source of fiber.
+Luckily vegetables, fruit, nuts, seeds and legumes are all excellent sources of fiber.
 If you are still prone to constipation despite an abundance of these foods in your diet, you could try adding freshly ground flaxseeds to your diet, psyllium, slippery elm or chia seeds.
 Magnesium is excellent for constipation because it relaxes the muscles of the intestines.
 For this reason magnesium is excellent for people who get constipated when they are stressed or traveling.

 Constipation is bad for your health for a number of reasons, particularly because it leads to the reabsorption of toxins from the gut back into the body, and it promotes the overgrowth of bacteria in the intestines.
 These conditions can lead to headaches, foggy head and low mood.
-If you need to clean your bowel, you may benefit from taking Colon Cleanse capsules.
+If you need to clean your bowel, you may benefit from taking Colon Detox capsules.

 Exercise is also excellent for keeping regular bowel habits because it promotes bowel contractions.

 2. Find out if you have an allergy or intolerance